What Is a Beaver Moon? The November Full Moon’s Spiritual Meaning

 When Is the Beaver Moon?

 The Beaver Moon falls in late November.
-It comes after the Hunter’s Moon when the game is fattened for winter and easier to hunt in the cleared fields and before the Cold Moon when winter has settled across the land.
+It comes after the Hunter’s Moon when the game is fattened for winter and easier to hunt in the cleared fields, and before the Cold Moon when winter’s icy grip has settled across the northern hemisphere.

 Beaver Moon Meaning: Why Is It Called a Beaver Moon?